July Open Studios

 I also experiment with different styles of work...eg thrown plates, carved vases.

-For details of exhibitions and sales please visit my website.
+For details of exhibitions and sales please contact me by email.